Restaurant Management in Modern Foodservice: 10 Strategies for Success

 In addition to having a dress code, your team must also implement a regular food hygiene checklist to ensure compliance.
 Get the most intuitive digital solution to remember all food safety tasks with our digital Food Safety Management System (FSMS) at FoodDocs.
 Our system can generate the most essential food safety checklists and more in just 15 minutes.

-Your food business dress code policy must be clear, complete, and inclusive, and it must prioritize safety.
+A thorough written policy keeps expectations clear.
+Your food business dress code policy must be complete and inclusive, and it must prioritize safety.
 The policy will be provided along with an employee manual and must be emphasized to all incoming and existing employees.

 The dress code policy must be properly documented and verified in case of revisions.
 You can consult with local health departments regarding specific regulations on proper attire for food service operators to create effective policies.